 - Minimum number of University of Calgary courses taken

-- Application: No application required.
+Application: No application required.
 Students are nominated by their faculties.
-It is the responsibility of the Awards Committee to select recipients for the Governor General's Silver Medallions, the Muriel Kovitz Prize, and the Lieutenant Governor's Gold Medallion.
+It is the responsibility of the university’s undergraduate Awards Committee to select recipients for the Governor General's Silver Medallions, the Muriel Kovitz Prize, and the Lieutenant Governor's Gold Medallion.

-- Payment: Convocation awards with a monetary value are paid by direct deposit to the students’ bank accounts at the end of June.
-To receive payment, award recipients must provide their banking information to the University of Calgary through a secure link in the online Student Centre.
+Payment: Convocation awards with a monetary value are paid by direct deposit to the students’ bank accounts at the end of June.
+To receive payment, award recipients must provide their banking information to the University of Calgary through the MyUofC portal (https://my.ucalgary.ca).